 Credit repair is specifically designed to address a number of problems when it comes to your credit report.
 As such, there are things which it cannot do and these will include:

-2. Directly Remove Legitimate Negative Remarks – Credit repair was basically designed to dispute and correct errors in your credit report.
-It is not there to magically erase the most troubling remarks made on you by lenders, especially if the reporting agency verifies them to be true.
+Credit repair was basically designed to dispute and correct errors in your credit report.
+It is not there to magically erase the most troubling remarks made on you by lenders.
+This is especially if the reporting agency verifies them to be true.

 Your only option here is to work out a deal with that lender so they will withdraw that negative entry in your history.
 And for that, you will need a lot of tact and diplomacy.
 Better yet, the services of someone who possesses both so you can work out a deal with your lenders.